 My relationships with various social media platforms have grown, shrank, shifted and been repurposed with time.
 To connect with friends and family, I turn to Facebook and Instagram.
 Snapchat allows conversational fluidity and brings comic relief.
 When it comes to growing my career and developing my professional network, I use LinkedIn.
 This variety of platforms enables me to connect with the digital personal network I have been cultivating for half of my life.

 Twitter is different.
 It’s the first place I looked on Election Day, and it’s where I consult when I hit a traffic jam on my way to work.
 It is fired up by my side during the SuperBowl and the Oscars.
 Twitter is the platform I use to connect with the digital world beyond my personal network in real time.

 Where my Facebook, Instagram, and Snapchat networks are composed of the people I know, my Twitter network is a reflection of what I find interesting and relevant.
 Twitter enables me to connect with like-minded communities.
 Until that changes, and another platform emerges in the ungated live-social space, marketers miss out by ignoring consumer insights from Twitter’s vast and raw set of social data.

 Here are three reasons why marketers should be investing in Twitter data:

-Twitter is alive.
-It is the world as it is, unfettered and (mostly) unfiltered by smart algorithms.
+Twitter is alive: the world as it is, unfettered and (mostly) unfiltered by smart algorithms.
 It is an in-the-moment track of what’s happening.
 Andrew Hutchinson, Head of Content and Social Media at Social Media Today, wrote that “Twitter remains our best indicator of the wider pulse of the world and what’s happening within it.”